Docker Install

 Note

-you must change this to match.
-This can only** be overridden in the docker-compose.yml
+If you change POSTGRES_PASSWORD you must change this to match.
+This can only** be overridden in the docker-compose.yml file.

 CATALINA_OPTS